-A pre-approval gives you the ability to budget and work out your lending capacity.
-You get a complete understanding of what your loan repayments will look like and understand the ongoing commitments without any mortgage shock once you find the right property.
+A pre-approval allows you to budget and work out your lending capacity—you get a full understanding of what your loan repayments will look like and understand the ongoing commitments without any mortgage shock once you find the right property.

 Ultimately a pre-approval will give you the confidence to start looking at properties, talking to real estate agents and negotiating, knowing you can afford that particular property you’re interested in.

-The following steps are involved in the pre approval loan process:
+Below are the steps involved in the pre-approval process:

-- Sign an application form of a mortgage broker.
+- Sign an application form given by your mortgage broker.

 - Provide proof of loans, credit cards, savings, and income.

-- The lender evaluates your application and provides a home loan pre approval.
+- The lender assesses your application and gives you a home loan pre-approval.

 The pre-approval process differs from bank to bank and depends on which mortgage broker you use.
-Here at Hunter Galloway, we have a comprehensive process to help you get a reliable pre-approval.
+Here at Hunter Galloway, we have a very thorough process to help you get a reliable pre-approval.
 Our process is as follows:

 - Initial free assessment.
-During this call, one of the brokers here at Hunter Galloway will do a quick review of your financial goals, your financial situation, and your eligibility for a home loan.
-We’ll make sure that you’re ready to buy and help you decide the next steps for your home buying journey.
+During this call, one of the brokers will quickly review your financial goals, your financial situation, and your eligibility for a home loan.
+We’ll ensure you’re ready to buy and help you decide the next steps for your home-buying journey.

 - Your Details.
 We need to collect some basic details about you and your co-applicant (if applicable).
-This includes your contact information, residential details, employment situation and income, assets and liabilities.
+This includes your contact information, residential details, employment situation, income, assets and liabilities.
 We do this using a simple form.

 - Your Supporting Documentation.
 We will ask for some supporting documentation to help us to review your file.
-This will include payslips, bank statements, and other documentation, depending on your situation.
+Depending on your situation, this will include payslips, bank statements, and other documentation.
 We collect this using a secure, encrypted online tool.

 - We do a credit analysis.
 Once we have collected your details and documentation, our expert credit analysis team gets to work.
-We have developed a systematic review process to assess your chances of getting your home loan approved, split into three core components:
+We have developed a systematic review process to assess your chances of getting your home loan approved.
+This process is split into three core components:

 - Your credit file.
-Our analysts will comb through your credit report to make sure it is accurate.
-We will make sure that any debts recorded are correct and that your payment record is accurate.
-If there are defaults, we will review them to ensure that they are genuine and reflect your actual credit situation.
+Our analysts will comb through your credit report to ensure it is accurate.
+We will ensure that any debts recorded are correct and that your payment record is accurate.
+If there are defaults, we will review them to ensure they are genuine and reflect your actual credit situation.

-- Your employment history, job, and income.
-Your length of employment, job type, and income significantly impact which banks or lenders will be willing to offer you a loan.
+- Employment history, job, and income.
+Your length of employment, job type, and income greatly impact which banks or lenders will be willing to offer you a loan.